tac-eillA/sohackbot/README.md

 5. Submit a pull request :D

 ## History
+1.1.4
+> fixed some formatting when it came to messages

 1.1.3
 > added profanity filter, cleaned up for official channel use, and added some automation